-Code Compliance has divided the City into four districts (North, South, East and West) with between seven and nine inspectors assigned to each district.
+Austin Code has divided the City into four districts (North, South, East and West) with between seven and nine inspectors assigned to each district.
 Assigning inspectors to a specific district allows inspectors to get to know the neighborhoods and citizens in the area.

 Some of the most common violations reported are dangerous structures, substandard living conditions, tall weeds and grass, trash and debris, illegal dumping and illegal signs.
-Code Compliance also has a "Commercial Investigation Unit" that focuses exclusively on investigating reports of work being done without the required city permits.
+Austin Code also has a "Commercial Investigation Unit" that focuses exclusively on investigating reports of work being done without the required city permits.

 If you believe there are code violations in your neighborhood, call 3-1-1 and Austin Code will be out to investigate, generally within two working days.